-The summer residencies usually take place in August on Goucher's scenic campus in north Baltimore.
-They are approximately two weeks in length and include writing workshops, seminars, panel discussions, craft lectures, faculty and student readings, and the development of a contract of work for the upcoming semester.
+The residencies usually take place each semester on Goucher's scenic campus in north Baltimore.
+They are approximately 9 days in length and include writing workshops, seminars, panel discussions, craft lectures, faculty and student readings, and the development of a contract of work for the upcoming semester.
 The contract includes a reading list, a correspondence method for packet exchanges, and a description of writing projects.
 The final summer residency is approximately five days in length and includes commencement.

 Students also have the option of completing an internship of at least 45 contact hours at a literary journal, a national or regional magazine, a daily or weekly newspaper, a recognized publishing house or a web-based publisher, or with a published writer, agent, or editor.
 These internships are intended to broaden the students' experience and understanding of the professional aspects of writing and publishing.
 Past students have read manuscripts at the David Black and Carol Mann agencies in New York and at Tin House in Portland, OR; conducted research for published authors; taught writing workshops; and worked at such publications as Harper's, McSweeney's, Sierra magazine, Creative Nonfiction, and Antioch Review.

 Goucher's MFA in Creative Nonfiction strives to provide career direction by offering editor-agent panels at the summer residencies and annual trips to New York for second-year students to meet with some of the top editors and agents in the publishing world.
 The trips include visits to such places as The New Yorker, The New York Times Book Review, Harper's, Paris Review, Anchor/Vintage, Houghton Mifflin Harcourt, and the David Black and ICM literary agencies.